 Patent no. 5247910, 5470415 – Image processing for low lighting conditions is carried out based on the Retinex theory, where pixels are individually optimized.

 The monitor detects areas of the image that appear hazy due to fog, smoke, snow, or other environmental conditions and corrects them to be more visible.
-This is deal when viewing video footage in outdoor environments.
+This is ideal when viewing video footage in outdoor environments.

 Patent no. 6228670 – Image processing for low lighting conditions is carried out based on the Retinex theory, where pixels are individually optimized.